thefatbandit/NOTES/README.md

-This is a collection of all my notes gathered during my work for IGVC in AGV.
+This is a collection of all my notes gathered during my work in AGV.